guidofa/MeepMap/README.md

 * $ open MeepMap.xcworkspace
 Build and run the app on a simulator or a device

-# Thirdparty libraries used in this project
+# Thirdparty libraries used in this project and for what.

-* Swiftlint: clean code.
+* Swiftlint: Clean code.
-* RxSwift: reactive programming.
+* RxSwift: Reactive programming.
 * Moya: Network management.
-* GoogleMaps: map library.
+* GoogleMaps: Map library.
-* Swinject: dependency injection.
+* Swinject: Dependency injection.

 # License
 MeepMap is available under the MIT license.
 See LICENSE for more information.